Yutingggggggg/dsa4264_geospatial/technical-report-template.md

 #### **3.2.2 Cleaning**
 How did you clean the data?
 How did you treat outliers or missing values?

+- **Add missing stations:** As the Kaggle dataset on MRT stations was not updated to include the recently opened stations on the Thomson-East Coast line, we manually added these missing stations to the dataset, so the visualisation of the MRT routes and the analysis of the overlap distance between bus routes and MRT lines will be more complete.

 - **Geospatial Transformation:** We converted the `Bus Stops` and `Bus Routes` datasets into geospatial data frames (`bus_stops_gdf` and `bus_routes_gdf`) using GeoPandas, defining geometries based on longitude and latitude for each stop.
 For MRT station exits, we read in spatial data from the `TrainStationExit` shapefile as `train_station_exits_gdf`, allowing us to map out all station exit points.

 - **Coordinate System Alignment:** To ensure accuracy in distance calculations, we transformed the bus routes and train station geodataframes into a common coordinate reference system (CRS), EPSG:3857, suitable for metric distance calculations.
 For our visualisation, we utilised the EPSG:4326 CRS instead, which allowed us to accurately plot our bus and MRT routes onto `folium` maps.